Rivers and Trails Educational Materials

 The National Historic Oregon Trail Interpretive Center has a variety of activity books, including the Pioneer Wagon Master Activity Book, the Junior Prospector and the Junior Naturalist.
 Check the FAQs about Kids on the Oregon Trail.

 Explore pioneer life and learn about Native American traditions with the California Trail Interpretive Center's Junior Explorer Book.
-A major pathway of the California Gold rush, the California Trail presented extreme hardships and challenges for travellers.
+A major pathway of the California Gold rush, the California Trail presented extreme hardships and challenges for travelers.
 Visit the California Trail Interpretive Center on the web to learn more about this historic trail.

 Classroom Investigation: National Trails